Golfodulcean poison frog: Poison

 Like all members of the genus Phyllobates, Golfodulcean poison frogs have highly potent neurotoxic alkaloid poisons in their skin.
+The neurotoxin is called batrachotoxin and the P. vittatius and P. ligubris are considered non-toxic because they have low concentrations of this alkaloid.
+(Protti‐Sánchez et al., 2019).
 While it is only the fourth-most toxic of the genus, the Golfodulcean poison frog is still a highly toxic animal.
 Its poison causes severe pain, followed by tonic-clonic seizures and paralysis if a large enough dose of the toxin is administered.
 The frog, for protection, advertises its toxin with its multi-coloured body.
 Because it is of comparatively large size for a poison dart frog, the Golfodulcean poison frog can store a large amount of poison in its skin.
 Captive examples lack the toxin, which suggests they do not manufacture the poison themselves, but instead acquire it from a species of insect or other small invertebrate on which they feed.

 Scientists have not determined the batrachotoxin source for any species of the genus Phyllobates, although toxic birds from New Guinea likely get batrachotoxin from a small beetle of the family Melyridae.